frankfarrell/multiplexor/README.md

 Multiplex REST requests to save bandwidth, avoid browser throttling and boost performance while keeping your api easy to understand and self-documenting!

+See the example application to se how it works, or read on...

 ## How it works
 The client (coming soon!) collects http requests to the server in a configurable time window (eg 1 second) and POSTs them all in one payload to the /multiplex endpoint.
 The payload is of the form